Antony Gormley: Career

+Throughout the 2000s, Gormley has interrogated the relationship between the human body and architecture, notably in his series of steel and iron "Blockworks".
+In these works, Gormley replaces anatomy with architectural blocks that recall the built environment.

+From 2 June–9 September 2012, The Phillips Collection exhibited Antony Gormley Drawing Space.
+It was his first U.S. museum exhibition of his works on paper; the exhibit "... included approximately 80 prints and drawings created over 40 years."

 In March 2014, Gormley appeared in the BBC Four series What Do Artists Do All Day? in an episode that followed his team and him in their Kings Cross studio, preparing a new work – a group of 60 enormous steel figures – called Expansion Field.
 The work was shown at the Zentrum Paul Klee in Bern.

 In May 2015 five life-sized sculptures, Land, were placed near the centre and at four compass points of the UK in a commission by the Landmark Trust to celebrate its 50th anniversary.
 They are at Lowsonford (Warwickshire), Lundy (Bristol Channel), Saddell Bay (Scotland), the Martello Tower (Aldeburgh, Suffolk), and Clavell Tower (Kimmeridge Bay, Dorset).
 The Dorset sculpture was knocked over into Kimmeridge Bay by a storm in September 2015.

-On 6 September 2015, Another Place had its 10th anniversary at Crosby Beach in Liverpool.
-Talking of their 10th birthday:I'm just delighted by the barnacles!Every time I'm there, just like any other visitor, you're encouraged to linger a bit longer seeing the tide come in and how many of them disappear.
-And then you're encouraged to linger further until they're revealed again.In September 2015, Gormley had his first sculpture installed in New Zealand.
-Stay is a group of identical cast-iron human form sculptures, with the first installed in the Avon River in Christchurch's central city, and the other sculpture to be installed in the nearby Arts Centre in early 2016.
+On 6 September 2015, Another Place marked the 10th anniversary of its installation at Crosby Beach in Merseyside.
+Gormley commented:

+In September 2015, Gormley had his first sculpture installed in New Zealand.
+Stay is a group of identical cast-iron human form sculptures, with the first installed in the Avon River / Ōtākaro in Christchurch's central city, and the other sculpture installed in the nearby Arts Centre in early 2016.